Super Bowl XXXVI halftime show: Legacy

 U2's performance is considered by critics to be one of the best Super Bowl halftime shows.
 BBC Music and Variety ranked it seventh-best, while CBSSports.com ranked it sixth-best as of 2018.
 In 2019, Entertainment Weekly ranked it third-best, calling it "probably the most moving Super Bowl halftime performance to date".
 In 2024, Levi Weaver of The Athletic ranked U2's performance the third-best Super Bowl halftime show, saying that the group "managed to pull off the impossible — performing a touching tribute to a moment at the time still too big and too new to fully process, but doing so without sacrificing an ounce of showmanship or delving into jingoism".
+Jon Bream of The Minnesota Star Tribune ranked it third-best, calling it "far and away the most emotional halftime ever".
 Jim Harrington of The Mercury News ranked it the second-best of the 21st century, while Billboard and Roisin O'Connor of The Independent ranked it second-best overall.
 In 2021, Thrillist ranked it the second-best halftime show, saying, "U2 delivered the kind of bald sentimentality that both attracts and repels legions of fans and detractors, though it's tough not to appreciate the raw power of the performance" during the tribute to the September 11 victims.

-In 2014, Rob Sheffield of Rolling Stone placed it first on his list, saying, "U2 created one of the truly great live-TV rock & roll moments of all time, up there with 'Bad' at Live Aid".
+In 2014, Rob Sheffield of Rolling Stone placed it first on his list of the best Super Bowl halftime shows, saying, "U2 created one of the truly great live-TV rock & roll moments of all time, up there with 'Bad' at Live Aid".
 He added: "Only U2 could have made this so grandiose, yet so emotionally direct.
 Grown men wept buckets.
 Every daft ambition U2 ever had, every lofty claim they ever made, they earned [that night]."
 Sheffield later re-ranked the performance to second-best in 2023.

-Tim Glanfield of The Times ranked it the best Super Bowl halftime performance, calling it a "bittersweet mix of euphoric energy and moving reflection".
+Tim Glanfield of The Times ranked it at the top of his list, calling it a "bittersweet mix of euphoric energy and moving reflection".
 Lisa Redmond of NBC Sports ranked it number one, saying, "While other halftime shows may have been more entertaining, none of them have had as much meaning as this one."
 Brian Mansfield of USA Today ranked it first, saying that U2 "gave a sentimental, cathartic performance that went from celebration to elegy and back...
 By embracing the nation's still-fresh pain, the band transcended the game, making the performance the only one that stands on its own as a cultural event."
 Sean Merriman of Bleacher Report ranked it first, calling it "one of the most moving musical tributes of all time".
 Other publications such as the Pittsburgh Post-Gazette, Sports Illustrated, and the NFL's own website also described or ranked it as the best Super Bowl halftime show.
 Writing for Uproxx, critic Steven Hyden ranked U2's Super Bowl concert 17th on a list of the best televised musical performances since 2000; he called it "one of the few times when the Super Bowl halftime show actually felt important as a virtual town square where people go to feel less alone".